Zuhaitz-dev/fat/README.md

 ## Features

 - **Unified Viewer**: Inspect regular text files, binary files (in a hex-dump view), and archive contents all in one interface.
 - **Plugin Architecture**: FAT uses a dynamic plugin system to handle different archive formats.
-The beta version comes with support for ZIP and TAR archives.
+The beta version comes with support for ZIP and TAR archives, as well as GZIP compressed files.
 - **Customizable Theming**: Easily change the look and feel of the application.
 FAT uses simple `.json` files for theming and comes with several pre-built themes, including Nord, Gruvbox, Monochrome, and Solarized.
 - **User-Friendly TUI**: A clean, two-pane layout shows file metadata on the left and content on the right.
 - **Cross-Platform**: Designed to compile and run on Linux, macOS, and ~~Windows (via MinGW-w64)~~.